bpftrace/bpftrace/docs/stdlib.md

 ### comm
 - `string comm()`
 - `string comm`
+- `string comm(uint32 pid)`

-Name of the current thread
+Name of the current thread or the process with the specified PID

 This utilizes the BPF helper `get_current_comm`